How to Draw a Cat with Pen and Ink

 Drawing a Cat: Step 7

-Detail: hatching and stippling are used to create tone and texture.
+Detail: Using hatching and cross-hatching techniques to suggest texture.

 Drawing a Cat: Step 8